poeticninja/hapi-named-routes/README.md

 Hapi plugin to add named routes to your view templates.

+## Goal:
+In your view templates, instead of always typing the path in your links, you can now have access to the route name variable.
+It will just print the path.

+## How it works:

 In your view template you can now access `path.name` where name is what you named the route.

 To name a route you need to pass the config object to the route with the app.name being defined.